bom-d-van/harp/README.md

 ## Common Trouble Shootings

-### To many open files
+### Too many open files

-To fix this problem, you need to increase your ulimit:
+To fix this problem, you need to increase ulimit:

 ```
 ulimit -n 10240 // or any number that is large enough